Hunter Crafting Guide

-- Crackling Razormaw - Priority = TOP: Crackling Razormaw is an excellent 2-drop that can be used to greatly strengthen your board, especially when following Jeweled Macaw or Alleycat.
+- Crackling Razormaw - Priority = HIGH: Crackling Razormaw is an excellent 2-drop that can be used to greatly strengthen your board, especially when following Jeweled Macaw.

-- Jeweled Macaw - Priority = HIGH: Jeweled Macaw is an excellent 1-drop for any Hunter deck that does not sacrifice card advantage due to its Battlecry effect.
+- Jeweled Macaw - Priority = MEDIUM: Jeweled Macaw is an excellent 1-drop for any Hunter deck that does not sacrifice card advantage due to its Battlecry effect.

 - Bearshark - Priority = LOW: Bearshark is an excellent tool for securing the board, especially against decks that use a large number of removal spells.

 - Savannah Highmane - Priority = TOP: Savannah Highmane is amongst the most intimidating minions in all of Hearthstone, and is nearly impossible for many classes to deal with effectively.
 Adding Highmanes to your deck will increase your late game enormously, and give you something to curve your early aggression into.